Frequently Asked Questions

 Drinking exclusively bottled water can be bad for your teeth, particularly for children.
 Bottled water does not contain fluoride, which is found in most tap water.
 If you and your family drink nothing but bottled water, you should ask your dentist about fluoride supplements to protect and strengthen your tooth enamel.

-Teeth with white or brown blotches or streaks usually do not have cavities.
+Teeth with white or brown blotches or streaks and chipped usually do not have cavities.
 The spotty patches are caused by dental fluorosis, or overexposure to fluoride when you are a child.
 Teeth whitening treatments are not always effective and may make any white blotches worse.
-Dental bonding or porcelain veneers are the best options for treating fluoride stains.
+Dental bonding or Porcelain Veneers are the best options for treating fluoride stains and chipped teeth.

 It depends.
-Nociceptive Trigeminal Inhibition (NTI) devices are usually worn at night to prevent teeth grinding, clenching, and jaw tension to alleviate chronic jaw pain or headaches.
+Night Guard Devices are usually worn at night to prevent teeth grinding, clenching, and jaw tension to alleviate chronic jaw pain or headaches.
 However, using a Night Guard is not a cure-all.
 In some cases, it may cause more problems than it solves.
-If you experience chronic headaches or grind your teeth, talk to your dentist about what a night guard is a viable option.
+If you experience chronic headaches or grind your teeth, talk to one of our dentists about what a night guard is a viable option.

 Why is my mouth so dry?